How to leverage secure team collaboration for small business messaging

 In recent years, it has been difficult to keep up with which messaging apps encrypt data in transit and at rest, and whether they have any soft spots in their security.
 This is why consumer-grade messaging is so risky.
 In contrast, Webex Teams leaves no doubt about the safety of your messages.
 Transport Layer Security (TLS) connections between Webex clients and the cloud are secured at minimum by 128-bit encryption, with further options for 256-bit and end-to-end encryption.
 Cloud-stored data requires proper authentication for access, is not indexed or crawled, and can be removed upon request.

 Messaging is essential to how today’s teams work together.
-With Webex Teams, the traditional complexities and concerns associated with cloud app security are resolved so that everyone’s ideas can take center stage.
+With team collaboration tool, Webex Teams, the traditional complexities and concerns associated with cloud app security are resolved so that everyone’s ideas can take center stage.
 More secure messaging leads to easier compliance, stronger collaboration, and enhanced productivity across your entire SMB.

 May 30, 2019 — Deepa Mahendraker